-10.3 Suspension members :
+10.3 Suspension members:

-- 10.3.1 With the exception of minimal local changes of section for the passage of hydraulic brake lines, electrical wiring and wheel tethers or the attachment of flexures, rod ends and spherical bearings, the cross-sections of each member of every suspension component, when taken normal to a straight line between the inner and outer attachment points, must: - a) Intersect the straight line between the inner and outer attachment points. - b) Have a major axis no greater than 100mm. - c) Have an aspect ratio no greater than 3.5:1. - d) Have no dimension which exceeds 100mm.
+- 10.3.1 With the exception of minimal local changes of section for the passage of hydraulic brake lines, electrical wiring and wheel tethers or the attachment of flexures, rod ends and spherical bearings, the cross-sections of each member of every suspension component, when taken normal to a straight line between the inner and outer attachment points, must: - a) Intersect the straight line between the inner and outer attachment points, with the exception of front suspension elements for the sole purpose of ensuring minimum clearance with the wheel rim at full steering lock. - b) Have a major axis no greater than 100mm. - c) Have an aspect ratio no greater than 3.5:1. - d) Have no dimension which exceeds 100mm.